GrbavaCigla/GP2Y0E03/README.md

 # GP2Y0E03
 GP2Y0E03 Library for both analog and I2C communication.
+Documentation yet to be finished.